Vietnam.vn - Nền tảng quảng bá Việt Nam

 1000059255.jpg

-Water creates the majestic Phong Nha cave wall
+Water creates the majestic Phong Nha cave walls

-Nowadays, people are searching for other famous caves, but Phong Nha still holds many secrets that have not been fully discovered.
-One of those mysteries is that many people wonder why in the exploration of the “mysterious depths” there are many eroded rocks shaped like evenly-sized tea cups as if they were meticulously chiseled and polished by a stone carver.
-There are dense rocks with cups that are all in harmony.
+Nowadays, people are searching for other famous caves, but Phong Nha still holds secrets that have not been fully discovered.
+One of those mysteries is that many people wonder why in the exploration of the “mysterious depths”, there are many eroded rocks shaped like evenly shaped tea cups as if they were meticulously chiseled and polished by a stone carver.
+There are dense rocks with evenly shaped cups.
 There are places where the rocks are carved into thin lines like strangely sharp sword blades.

 Exploring the “mysterious depths” deep into the cave with local explorers, we were equipped with LED lights, seeing the shapes of those “cup” holes was amazing.
-No human hand made tens of thousands of “cup” holes like that, but they were created by the long march of water.
+No human hand made tens of thousands of “cup” holes like that, but it was created by the long march of water.
 It was the water that eroded the rock.

 1000059250.jpg

-The fluidity of the water creates stalactites inside the lake section hanging above the cave.
+The fluidity of the water creates stalactites inside the lake hanging above the cave.

 How many questions have been raised and wondered why water, so flexible and soft, can create such magical shapes?
 Experts explain that the flexibility of water is also the strength of this soft substance, and that softness has created the extraordinary attractive power that our ancestors once concluded "first water, second fire".